 Alyssa Braun was ranked 18th in NJCAA Division I for game-winning goals (2014).
 In 2011, goalkeeper Ashley Solus was ranked in the top 50 in NJCAA Division I with a .49 goals against average.
 Natalie Ross (2010-11) and Natalie Maka (2011-12) earned the Illinois Skyway Collegiate Conference Dick Durrant Award for the highest GPA in the conference.
 After the 2011 season, Jennifer Martinez was voted the #1 defender in Region IV and nominated for the All-American team.

 Al Palar took over the women’s soccer team as head coach starting in 2015.
-In two seasons, he was named Region IV and Skyway Coach of the Year.
+In three seasons, he was named Region IV and Skyway Coach of the Year.